-5. Head Pose Detection Model
+5. Head pose detection model

 We established that given the ground truth head pose, head pose and gaze following information can improve state of the art saliency algorithms.
-We also found that saccades originating from the head were better predicted by this pose information than saccades originating elsewhere, which were better predicted by low-level saliency.
+We also found that saccades originating from the head were better predicted by this head pose and gaze information than saccades originating elsewhere, which were better predicted by low-level saliency.
 However, in order to improve applicability for the model, it is useful to remove the need for manual annotations, which are expensive and time consuming.
 As before with the annotations, we need the detection model to generate head pose polygons and image plane head pose angles for each head to generate the maps for an image.

-When determining the 3D angle to which a head is oriented, we defined the pose angles egocentrically, as shown in Figure 9A.
+When determining the 3D angle to which a head is oriented, we defined the pose angles egocentrically, as shown in Fig. 9A.
 The yaw and pitch of the head are important for determining the 2D image angle.
 The roll of the head simply rotates the head about the 2D image angle formed by the yaw and the pitch.
 Although large roll angles will drastically change the view of the head pose and can make it difficult to accurately extract the correct yaw and pitch angles, this effect is ignored.
-The Zhu & Ramanan model (2012) that we used to detect heads and extract head pose only provided a yaw estimate.
-Figure 9B shows the basic structure of their model.
-Local parts of the face are detected using mixture of trees part detectors (similar to the detectors used in Felzenszwalb et al. (2008), and the relative locations of the detected parts create deformations in the larger pose model at a certain cost.
+The Zhu and Ramanan (2012) model (Zhu & Ramanan, 2012) that we used to detect heads and extract head pose only provided a yaw estimate.
+Fig. 9B shows the basic structure of their model.
+Local parts of the face (68 landmarks for -45° to 45° frontal faces; 39 landmarks for side views) are detected using mixture of trees part detectors (similar to the detectors used in Felzenszwalb, McAllester, and Ramanan (2008), and the relative locations of the detected parts create deformations in the larger pose model at a certain cost.
+This model is trained for heads that are at least 80×80 pixels, and given the number of landmarks used, this is a limiting constraint.
+Further, the yaw angle is limited to 90° to -90° , where 0° is facing the camera, since the landmarks are exclusive to the face and jawline.